 Moving expenses.
-Whether you are relocating your business to a new location or simply moving a machine from one place to another, you can deduct all of the moving costs.
+Whether you are relocating your business to a new location or simply moving a machine from one place to another, you can deduct all moving costs.
 If you reimburse employees for their moving expenses, this is treated as taxable compensation to them, which you can also deduct.

 Net operating loss.
-If you have a loss from your business that can't be used currently, it is deductible against taxable income in a future year (only farming businesses have a 2-year carryback).
-There are limits on how much of the loss can be used and the periods it can be used for (depending on when the loss was incurred).
+If you have a loss from your business that can't be used currently, it is deductible against up to 80% of taxable income in a future year (only farming businesses have a 2-year carryback).
+There are limits on how much and the periods it can on when the loss was of the loss can be used be used for (depending incurred).